-Sweet Old Religion, the newest release from the duo, is an all-original record that embraces the listener with the sounds of over a decade of playing and listening together.
-It won Pharis and Jason Traditional Singer and Vocal Ensemble of the year at the Canadian Folk Music 2018 Awards, was the #1 most played record of 2018 on Stingray Folk-Roots, and was included on Best of 2018 Lists including No Depression, Folk Alley, CKUA, Radio Heartland, Folk Roots Radio, Front Porch Bluegrass, KPFA, KHUM, KBCS and more.
-Light, love and time lead the themes, with the duo at the forefront in their most beautifully gritty, honest and sweet record yet.
+Sweet Old Religion, the newest release from the duo, embraces the listener.
+It won a 2019 Juno Award for Traditional Roots Record, Traditional Singer and Vocal Ensemble of the year at the Canadian Folk Music 2018 Awards, was the #1 most played record of 2018 on Stingray Folk-Roots, and was included on a bunch Best of 2018 Lists.
+Light, love and time lead the themes, with the duo at the forefront in their most beautiful, grainy, honest and sweet record yet.
 Produced by Marc Jenkins, engineered by John Raham, with musical guests and a choir of family & friends, Sweet Old Religion follows up on the critical acclaim of 2015's A Wanderer I'll Stay.
 Called "sublime" (NPR) and "brilliant" (BBC), Wanderer won a 2016 Juno Award, a Western Canadian Music Award, and was nominated for an International Folk Music Award and four Canadian Folk Music Awards.
 The title track was 2015's #1 most-played song on the Folk-DJ Charts.